-Whether a financial provider like Spreadex is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like Spreadex is reliable and legit is an important and very legitimate question one can have.
 After all you trust Spreadex with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

 One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
 So in this basic sense Spreadex is of course legit.
-Additionally, there are other factors you can take into account when you check the safety of Spreadex, e.g. if Spreadex is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the reliability of Spreadex, e.g. if Spreadex is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

 |Broker listed on stock exchange||No||No||No|